mathebuddy/mathebuddy-compiler/README.md

 ## Equations

-We distinguish two parts of equations: *inline equations* are embededd into a text of a paragraph. *Full equations* are rendered in a separate line.
+We distinguish two parts of equations: *inline equations* are embedded into a text of a paragraph. *Full equations* are rendered in a separate line.
 The latter are numbered by default.

 Equations are encoded in $\TeX$ notation.

 - `Inline Equations`

-  An inline equation is embedded into a pari of dollar signs.
+  An inline equation is embedded into a pair of dollar signs.
 Example:

   ```
   Einstein's famous formula is $E=mc^2$.
 It defines the energy $E$ of ...